zatchliu/rosette-identification/StyleGuide.md

 # Style Guide
-*Style guide for out Rosette Idetification Project*
+*Style guide for our Rosette Idetification Project*

 ## Comment style
 ### Function comments
-- All functions will have a block comment beofre the declartion of the function that specifies what the function does
+- All functions will have a block comment before the declaration of the function that specifies what the function does

 ### Inline comments
 - Use inline comments to explain non-obvious logic in the code